Understanding Imago Relationship Therapy

 What is Imago Relationship Therapy?

-Understanding Imago Relationship Therapy, starts with understanding “IMAGO?”
+Understanding Imago Relationship Therapy

 Over time, and after several relationships, it becomes obvious (well, with the help of couple therapy), that we continue to unconsciously recreate these feelings and situations in each relationship we encounter.
-And in the unlikely, but possible event, that we attract a partner who does not fit our
+And in the unlikely, but possible event, that we attract a partner who does not fit our imago, we may just provoke those behaviors in our partner that do match our imago!
+Our imago helps explain why we are mysteriously and often magnetically drawn to one person and not others.

 With this theory, it is also suggested that we do not actually “fall” into love, rather we “fall” into infatuation or lust.
 Love is more of a decision, a choice.
 Just as it becomes a choice or decision to not love.
 The notion of choosing to love is not to be confused with choosing our sexual orientation.
 Sexual orientation is more likely a function of genetics and other forces beyond our control.
 Choice in this context infers that once we become infatuated, (to the gender of our inherent sexual orientation) we make a choice to move those feelings further along a continuum, to deepen our commitment.
 We choose to give ourselves the opportunity to enter a more profound, more deeply felt place of love that comes in time through our contact and commitment to another.